 Ethics Approval Number: S181226

-Combatting Anxiousness for Learning Minds (CALM) is an intervention study that investigating how anxiousness impacts attention in children aged nine to eleven years.
+Combatting Anxiousness for Learning Minds (CALM) is an intervention study investigating how anxiousness impacts attention in children aged nine to eleven years.

 Our goal is to better understand the brain of children in late to middle childhood and use this knowledge to improve youth mental health.

-CALM Study participants have completed a 10-week mindfulness intervention in between two assessments.
+CALM Study participants completed a 10-week mindfulness intervention in between two assessments.
 Each assessment included a block of neurocognitive activities (self-report questionnaire, cognitive tasks, debrief session) and brain imaging (functional MRI).

 This is a PhD study being led by Michelle Kennedy, who has worked with primary school-aged children for more than 20 years, supporting their social, emotional and academic development.
 Her extensive knowledge and experience offered parents and children participating in the study mindfulness strategies to assist with anxiousness and attention issues.